savantly-net/wordpress-hosted/README.md

 # wordpress-hosted

+---

+These instructions should be updated to reflect the current state of the project.

+---

 Template repository for Savantly Wordpress Enterprise hosting

 Savantly provide a container based Wordpress hosting solution that is designed to be scalable, secure and easy to manage.